UMD-Digital/umd_terp_base/modules/umd_terp_content_types/README.md

 - Title
 - Subtitle: Optional subtitle.
 - Author: Entity reference to UMD terp Person, for attributing authorship.
-- Image: The main image asscociated with the article.
+- Image: The main image associated with the article.
 - Caption: A caption for the added image.
 - Date: The desired publication date, for display purposes.
 - Categories: Entity reference to the "Categories" vocabulary.